When the badge is tarnished: police who abuse citizens are subject to penalties

 If your constitutional rights are being deprived, the courts can grant an injunction ordering the officer to stop the misconduct against you.

-A police officer also is prohibited form engaging in discriminatory practices.
+A police officer also is prohibited from engaging in discriminatory practices.
 To be a victim of discrimination, it must be shown that there is a pattern of discriminatory misconduct rather than merely a single incident.

 Examples of civil discriminatory misconduct include: harassment; racial slurs; unjustified arrests; discriminatory traffic stops; and coercive sexual contact.